Grotesque Protests: Bodily Fluids, Social Media, and Activist Rhetorics

 Expositions and Exhibitions: Chicago’s Involvement with Early Healthcare Technology for Premature Infants

 The project “Expositions and Exhibitions: Chicago’s Involvement with Early Healthcare Technology for Premature Infants” draws upon the Newberry Library’s collections to better understand Chicago’s relationship with neonatology, infants, and the use of technology as showcased during the Columbian Exposition (1893), the Baby Tent Exhibition (1911), the Century of Progress (1933-34), and other relevant events.
-As a Newberry Library scholar-in-residence for 2018-2019, this research will contribute to preliminary work for a larger book project exploring healthcare technologies in acute or intensive care hospital environments.
+As a Newberry Library scholar-in-residence for 2020-2021, this research will contribute to work for a larger book project exploring healthcare technologies in critical care hospital contexts.